stummjr/doc.scrapinghub.com/dash.rst

 And, in order to deploy in your project:

 #.
 Run ``python setup.py bdist_egg``,
 #.
-In the panel, go to Settings -> Eggs -> Add Egg, and fill the requested data in the upload form.
+In dash, go to Settings -> Eggs -> Add Egg, and fill the requested data in the upload form.

 .. _setuptools: http://peak.telecommunity.com/DevCenter/setuptools